NYC firefighter dies battling blaze on set of Bruce Willis, Edward Norton film 'Motherless Brooklyn'

 One New York City firefighter has died and two have been seriously injured battling a blaze that broke out late Thursday on a film set in upper Manhattan, authorities said.

 The deceased firefighter was Michael Davidson, 37, authorities said.
-The 15-year department veteran leaves behind his wife and four daughters.
+The 15-year department veteran, who had reportedly been cited for bravery four times, leaves behind his wife and four daughters.

-The fire reportedly began around 11 p.m. in the basement of a five-story building where crews were shooting “Motherless Brooklyn,” an upcoming film set in 1950s New York, starring Bruce Willis and Edward Norton.
+The fire reportedly began around 11 p.m. in the basement of a five-story building where crews were shooting “Motherless Brooklyn,” an upcoming film set in 1950s New York, starring Edward Norton and Bruce Willis.

+"They encountered heavy fire, and they did the best they could," Fire Commissioner Daniel Nigro said early Friday.
+"The fire continued to advance.
+Units were forced to back out of the building.
+Somehow while backing out of that building, firefighter Davidson was separated from the rest of the unit.
+The search ensued.
+Members tried desperately to find firefighter Davidson, and when they did he was unconscious."

 The building was empty when the blaze began, police said.

+Producers for the film told Fox News their crew alerted the fire department and building residents as soon as they noticed smoke.
+They also expressed their condolences to the family of the deceased firefighter.

+"To our great sorrow, we now know that a NYC firefighter lost his life battling the blaze that grew, and our hearts ache in solidarity with his family.
+New York City firefighters truly are the bravest in the world," the producers told us.
+"We watched firsthand with astonishment as they charged into the smoke to make sure all were safely out and then fought to contain the blaze and prevent it from spreading, putting their lives on the line as they do every day.
+The FDNY are real life super-heroes and have our boundless admiration and gratitude."

 Witness videos posted to social media showed a massive firefighter response to the five-alarm blaze.
-Nearly 40 FDNY vehicles and 175 firefighters responded.
+Nearly 40 FDNY vehicles and 175 firefighters were at the scene.

 “This is a tragedy.
 Please give us some privacy,” Norton told reporters at the scene, the New York Daily News reported.